 She has yet to respond to any questions put to her by the media, and the matter has been referred to Australia’s university regulator, the Tertiary Education Quality and Standards Agency.

-Anyone who is facing potential fraud charges should seek advice from a lawyer with experience in handling fraud cases as soon as possible.
+Anyone who is facing potential fraud charges should seek advice from a lawyer with experience in handling criminal cases as soon as possible.